acumos/on-boarding/docs/user-guide.rst

 of machine learning models including support for both open sourced and proprietary toolkits.

-The goal of Onboarding is to provide an ingestion interface, by web or CLI(command line interface) for various types of models and to create required artifacts and identifiers to enter the  Acumos machine learning platform.
+The goal of Onboarding is to provide an ingestion interface, by web or CLI(command line interface) for various types of models and to create required artifacts and identifiers to enter the Acumos platform.

 #.
 Legacy models

- As for Athena release, in Boreas you can on-board models developped in Java 8 or 9, Python>=3.5, <3.7, R>=3.4.4 and sourced from toolkits such as Scikit, TensorFlow, H2O, and R. But in Boreas you can choose to create or not the microservice at the end of the on-boarding process.
-If user choose to not create the microservice at teh end of on-boarding he can create it later.
+ You can on-board models developped in Java 8 or 9, Python>=3.6, <3.7, R>=3.4.4 and sourced from toolkits such as Scikit, TensorFlow, H2O, and R. You can choose to create or not the microservice at the end of the on-boarding process.
+If user choose to not create the microservice at the end of on-boarding he can create it later.

  In short, our goals for these kinds of models are to generate or provide all the necessary materials required to use these kinds of models with the others components of Acumos like: